sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-13_some-deeds-of-bahmanid-sultans-i.md

 +++
-title = "Some deeds of Bahmanidxa0Sultans-I"
+title = "Some deeds of Bahmanid Sultans-I"

 +++
 The Bahmanid sultans were amongst the most monstrous Islamic rulers in